subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 #cv_pdf: subhajyoti_cv.pdf
-description: For a PDF version, email [subhajyoti.chaudhuri@northwestern.edu](subhajyoti.chaudhuri@northwestern.edu)
+description: For a PDF version of the CV, please send a request by email.
 toc:
   sidebar: left
 ---